twhl-community/halflife-unified-sdk/docs/features/misc-commands.md

 ### sv_load_all_maps

+Syntax: `sv_load_all_maps [map_name]`

 Loads all maps and generates the node graph for them.
 This allows leaving the game running on its own and can also be used to generate a log containing any errors logged by the game.

+The list of maps is sorted alphabetically to ensure consistent order.

+The optional `map_name` parameter can be used to skip to a specific map in the list.

+> <span style="background-color:darkseagreen; color: black">Note
+> </br>
+> Because of an [engine bug](https://github.com/ValveSoftware/halflife/issues/3409) the game will crash if too many unique models are loaded across all maps and certain other conditions are met.
+You will need to restart the game and continue the process by using the optional map name parameter to load all maps.</span>

+### sv_stop_loading_all_maps

+If the `sv_load_all_maps` was used to start automatically loading all maps, this command stops that process.

 ## Server-side variables